vishnya/so_text/README.md

  model could be to classify as many rejected posts well as possible while still maintaining reasonable performance overall.
-If the original data has very few rejected posts and many accepted posts, then evenly sampling from each class will introduce an implicit cost to the accepted posts, so that we may be classifying the rejected posts better at the expense of misclassifying more accepted posts.
-In such situations, of highly skewed data where we are more concerned with the correct classifications of the minority class (but still want to be reasonable), we then want to look at precision -recall curves to see how well our overall model is doing and choose a threshold based on the trade-off between precision and recall.
+If the original data has very few rejected posts and many accepted posts, then evenly sampling from each class will introduce an implicit cost on the accepted posts, so that we may be classifying the rejected posts better at the expense of misclassifying more accepted posts.
+In such situations, of highly skewed data where we are more concerned with the correct classifications of the minority class (but still want to be reasonable), we then want to look at `precision -recall curves` to see how well our overall model is doing and choose a threshold based on the trade-off between `precision` and `recall`.
 Overall though, as long as there is sufficient data in the minority class to capture the patterns that define the minority class, artificially balancing training data is not an approach that seems to be supported by statisticians, though it's often